 Children and teenagers can’t wear contact lenses

-There is no physical reason to prevent teenagers or even children from wearing contact lenses, and your optician will be able to advise if contact lenses are a suitable option.
+There is no physical reason to prevent teenagers or even children from wearing contact lenses, and your Eye Care Professional will be able to advise if contact lenses are a suitable option.
 Successful use depends more on enthusiasm and maturity than age, as looking after lenses means taking on responsibility.
 Find out more about contact lenses for young people.